oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 Problem: Azure Storage Service is not running.
 Launch the development fabric by starting the solution.

-WARNING: No automated fix availab le for 'Azure Storage Service is running'
+WARNING: No automated fix availab ​​le for 'Azure Storage Service is running'

 WARNING: Abandoning remainder of script due to critical failures.